jaeyk/validatednamesr/README.md

 3. Use names that signal differences in citizenship, education, and income both within and across races to explore.

-This R package provides functions to perform each task based on the validated names datasets forthcoming in *Nature Scientific Data* (Crabtree, Kim, Gaddis, Holbein, Guage, and Marx 2023).
+This R package provides functions to perform each task based on the validated **600** names (white: 100, Asian: 300, black: 100, Hispanic: 100) datasets forthcoming in *Nature Scientific Data* (Crabtree, Kim, Gaddis, Holbein, Guage, and Marx 2023).
 It helps researchers to choose names in an experimental study consistent with their research objectives and underlying assumptions.

 ## Installation